AdamPaternostro/Architecture-Azure/README.md

 - It treats each Azure service as a Repository.
 I never know if I will be using SQL Server, Azure Table, DocumentDB, etc... and like to adjust my code depending on how things change in the project.
 I might start off logging Exceptions to my database and then realized it is cheaper and faster to store them in an Azure table (which takes the load off my database).
 Also, Azure is constantly changing and I want to use new features by re-arranging my code (not rewriting)
 - My business tier is pure .NET (or Java) code.
 This same architecture can be used in Java.
 The architecture is very much centered around organization and not fancy coding techniques.
 I don't think much code needs to be complex and breaking complex designs into simple pieces is what I like to do.
 - I used dependency injection as clean as I can so my repositories can be swapped out with just a one line of code.
 I personally think dependency injection can make code hard to read, debug and just painful.
 I keep it isolated in this architecture.
+- I target PaaS services in Azure.
+These services are constantly maturing and expanding their capabilities.
+The speed at which you can developed is also greatly enhanced.
+Also, my fallback plan can always be IaaS for things like SQL PaaS.
+- You should be able to move your architecture between various services in Azure.
+You might start out using Web Apps, decide to use Cloud Services, switch to Docker and/or try Service Fabric.
+Moving you code between hosting environments should be "easy" and allow your system to take advantage of services that meet your changing application needs.

 ## Layers of this Architecture